yzdxs/learn-anything/study-plan/readme.md

 This is a mind map that will guide you in your process of learning any topic that you want.
 You can either explore [the mind map](https://my.mindnode.com/r4x5rD4RynNspDbCJ53oNvy3a8F3ioPh8HQy2rzs) or search in the index below for what you want to learn.

+If you think there is an even more efficient way to learn the topic and want to change something, please [say it 💙](https://github.com/nikitavoloboev/knowledge-map/issues/new).

+I want to cover every topic one may want to learn and provide the best resources one can take to learn the subject.

 # Index 🗄️

 # physics